jaimeeyeung/Shopify-DS-Application/README.md

 # Shopify-DS-Application
-My challenge for the Shopify Data Science Intern Challenge.
+My submission for the Shopify Data Science Intern Challenge.

 Contains questions 1(A-C) and 2(A-C).